batatora/core-plans_km/scaffolding-node/doc/reference.md

 ```

 This would force the Scaffolding code to use Yarn over npm, even if no `yarn.lock` file was present.

-## Build and Post-Build scripts

-This scaffolding does support running build scripts, etc. that are defined in package.json.
-However, due to a [known issue](https://github.com/habitat-sh/habitat/issues/1547), you will need to run the Habitat services as "root" rather than the default "hab" user.
-You can do this by adding this line to your plan.sh

 ## Process Bins